 Your doctor will order a blood test to check for a high concentration of iron.
 Blood tests include:

-Transferrin saturationtest (TS) is another type of blood test that measures the amount of iron in your blood.
+- Transferrin saturation test: Another type of blood test that measures the amount of iron in your blood.

-- Liver enzymes and function tests.
-These test determine whether or not there is inflammation in the liver, and if the function of the liver is normal.
+- Liver enzymes and function tests: These test determine whether or not there is inflammation in the liver and whether the function of the liver is normal.